Train crash in Czech Republic leaves 3 dead, dozens injured | DW | 04.08.2021

 Czech police said the German Rescue Cross, an ambulance service from Bavaria and doctors from Cham in southeastern Germany are also at the scene.
 German police have also offered to assist.

-According to local media, the trains that collided were the EX 351 train and the OS 7406 train between the Domazlice and Blizejov stations.
+According to local media, the trains that collided were the EX 351 high-speed train from Germany, and the Czech OS 7406 train between the Domazlice and Blizejov stations.
 According to Czech Railways website, the EX 351 is an express service from Munich to Prague, while the OS 7406 is a regional service.

 The crash was reported to have taken place after 6 a.m.
 UTC.